-Skills you have to run your business
+1. Skills you have to run your coaching business

-Skills you have that will benefit you as a coach or in the coaching process
+3. Skills you have that will benefit you as a coach or in the coaching process

-Skills you don’t have as a coach
+4. Skills you don’t have as a coach

+Once you develop a good list of skills and identify any immediate gaps, develop a plan to fill those gaps.
+For example, bookkeeping and accounting are skill gaps for me.
 Not because I don’t know how to do it or couldn’t learn.
 I hate it!
-So, I immediately filled that gap via software – Xero.
+So, I immediately filled that gap using the accounting software – Xero.

 Finding profitable coaching niches can be difficult.
 When you start, you’ll want to remain broad.
 You’ll want to coach everyone.

 Remember, the “riches are in the niches.”